aneeshdurg/rainbow/README.md

 program is invalid: True
 ```

+See the `examples/` directory for more examples of how to get
+detailed error reporting from `rainbow`.
+For example, if you open
-If you open `examples/test.cpp` and `examples/config.json`, you will see a more
+`examples/full/test.cpp` and `examples/full/config.json`, you will see a more
-involved example for an invalid program, with comments detailing how to make the
+involved example for an invalid program (with comments detailing how to make the
-program valid.
+program valid), and a more detailed configuration that includes custom error
+reporting it make it easier to find errors in the source.

 ### Executors